 Absolute advantage and comparative advantage are two very important terms used in economics.
-Both terms usually come in use when talking about International Trade.
-Both these are simple terms to define the capacity of a business or a country as a whole to produce or manufacture a good absolutely on their own or chose to allocate resources to the activity that is of maximum benefit to the economy.
-Though people often use both the terms to convey the same meaning, they are very different from each other.
+Both terms usually come into use when talking about International Trade.
+Both these are simple terms to define the capacity of a business or a country as a whole to produce or manufacture a good absolutely on their own or choose to allocate resources to the activity that is of maximum benefit to the economy.
+Though people often use both terms to convey the same meaning, they are very different from each other.
 Thus, to understand the real meaning and use of both these terms, we need to know the differences between Absolute Advantage vs Comparative Advantage.

 Meaning of Absolute & Comparative Advantage